streaming-university/.github/profile/README.md

 - _Metadata-based user interface design for enhanced content access and viewing_, **Adem A. Karmis, Alper Derya and Ali C. Begen**, in Proc.
 ACM Multimedia Systems Conf.
 (MMSys), Istanbul, Turkey, June 2020
 - :trophy: _When they go high, we go low: low-latency live streaming in dash.js with LoL_, May Lim, **Mehmet N. Akcay**, Abdelhak Bentaleb, **Ali C. Begen** and Roger Zimmermann, in Proc.
 ACM Multimedia Systems Conf.
 (MMSys), Istanbul, Turkey, June 2020 **(Runner-up in Twitch's grand challenge)**
 - :trophy: _Quickly starting media streams using QUIC_, **Sevket Arisu and Ali C. Begen**, in Proc.
 Packet Video Wksp., Amsterdam, The Netherlands, June 2018 **(Best-paper Award Finalist)**

+_List of publications from Ali C. Begen with at least one student.
+All publications from A. C. Begen: [https://ali.begen.net/current.php](https://ali.begen.net/current.php)_

 _Copyright Notice: The manuscripts on this page are copyrighted by the authors or the journals in which they were published.
 They are provided for the purpose of non-commercial dissemination of scientific work._